zimirrr/atlasr/README.md

     a building name, or a river name for examples,
-  * **Routing**, A program that is able to find a path/route between one or many points (longitude + latitude) given some constraints (like the vehicule type, the road preference etc.).
+  * **Routing**, A program that is able to find a path/route between one or many points (longitude + latitude) given some constraints (like the vehicles type, the road preference etc.).
 A route preferably comes with descriptions, like “Turn right in 100m”, “Follow A10 for 7km” etc.